 Failure To File a Tax Return

 If you fail to file a tax return, it may be considered deliberate tax evasion.
-Filing taxes is a legal obligation for all taxpayers and failure to file a return is often the beginning of IRS difficulties for many taxpayers.
+Filing taxes is a legal obligation for most people and failure to file a return is often the beginning of IRS difficulties for many taxpayers.

-As the months pass, if you still fail to file the return, the situation may be elevated to a criminal tax violation.
+As the months pass, if you still fail to file the return, the situation may be elevated to a criminal tax violation if the IRS believes that your failure to file is a willful attempt to evade taxes.
 In this case, you can face criminal penalties and potentially go to jail.

 Falsifying Financial Records

-Any deliberate falsifying of the financial records that you or your CPA use to file your tax returns is considered a criminal attempt to evade taxes.
+Any deliberate falsifying of the financial records that you or your tax preparer use to file your tax returns is considered a criminal attempt to evade taxes.
 This may include misrepresenting assets or exaggerating tax deductions in your financial books.
+Consider, for example, an individual who files an offer in compromise application.

 Underreporting Income